 Budget Direct Sponsorships help groups in their efforts to build happy and healthy neighbourhoods by providing financial assistance for those striving to make a difference in their local community.
 Amounts of $1000 - $5000 are available for organisations, which includes sports clubs that promote health and wellbeing.

 Each year, there are four rounds of sponsorship funding.
-Round 1 applications for 2020/21 financial year will open on 1 July 2020.
+Round 1 applications for 2020/21 financial year opened on 1 July 2020.
 For more information and to apply, click here.

 This grant supports general community development and support activities, such as junior sport/grassroots sport.
 There is no standard funding amount due to the different sizes of clubs and areas.
 It is advisable to contact the Local Committee and consider the amount the amount of funding available in your area.
 The grant is administered by the NSW Government and is available year-round.